The Legend of Zelda: Spirit Tracks: Synopsis

 Link awakens back in Hyrule Castle, where he meets the disembodied Zelda.
 They manage to enter the Tower of Spirits, and meet the lokomo Anjean, who instructs the two to restore the Tower of Spirits and the Spirit Tracks.
 Link is almost killed by a Phantom, a guardian of the tower, but Zelda saves him by possessing the Phantom.
 Together, Link and Zelda discover glyphs that restore the Spirit Tracks, facilitating travel to the regions of Hyrule.
 Anjean entrusts Link and Zelda with the Spirit Train, which they use to travel throughout Hyrule, and the Spirit Flute, a magical pan flute that Link uses to duet with Lokomos across Hyrule to restore more Spirit Tracks.
 Together, Link and Zelda defeat servants of Malladus that have corrupted temples in New Hyrule and successfully repair the Tower of Spirits.

 On their return, Link and Zelda are ambushed by Byrne, revealed to be a Rogue Lokomo.
 Anjean battles him and teleports Link and Zelda away.
 Despite the Tower being repaired, Malladus is resurrected into Zelda's body and betrays Byrne before fleeing into the Dark Realm.
 Anjean instructs the group to find the Bow and Compass of Light.
-Link does so, and Anjean gives him the "Lokomo Sword", which can kill Malladus.
-Link and Zelda enter the Dark Realm, and remove Malladus from Zelda's body.
-A reformed Byrne sacrifices himself in the process, and Malladus possesses Cole to destroy the world.
-Calling on the power of the Lokomos via the Spirit Flute, Link and Zelda use the Lokomo Sword and the Bow of Light in tandem to defeat Malladus, allowing Anjean and the Lokomos return to the Spirits' Realm as Link and Zelda holds hands.
+Link does so and Anjean gives him the Lokomo Sword which can kill Malladus.
+Link and Zelda enter the Dark Realm and remove Malladus from Zelda's body.
+A reformed Byrne sacrifices himself in the process and Malladus possesses Cole in a final desesperate attempt to destroy the entire world.
+Calling on the power of the Lokomos via the Spirit Flute, Link and Zelda use the Lokomo Sword and the Bow of Light in tandem to defeat Malladus for good.
+Anjean, the Lokomos, and Byrne's spirit return to the Spirits' Realm as Link and Zelda hold hands.

-A post-credits scene shows Zelda writing in her room; depending on a dialogue choice, Link either becomes a royal guard she watches training, returns as an engineer to whom Zelda waves from her window, or vanishes on an unknown path.
+A post-credits scene shows Zelda writing in her room; depending on a dialogue choice, Link returns as an engineer to whom Zelda waves from her window, either becomes a royal guard as Zelda watches training, or vanishes on an unknown path.